 - Begin on all fours with the hands slightly in front of the shoulders and shoulder distance apart.

-- Bring the left knee forward and place it slightly behind and to the left of the left hand with the ankle pointing toward the right hip bone.
+- Bring the right knee forward and place it slightly behind and to the left of the right hand with the ankle pointing toward the left hip bone.

-- Slide the right leg back and keep it straight so that the thigh faces down toward the floor.
+- Slide the left leg back and keep it straight so that the thigh faces down toward the floor.
 If the hips are not square, tuck the back toe under to correct this.

 - Lower the torso forward and rest on folded arms to increase the stretch if necessary.